drvgautam/datumint/src/content/work/mtech.md

 ---
 company: "IIIT Allahabad, India"
-role: "Research Assistant and Programmer"
+role: "M.Tech and Research Assistant"
-dateStart: "06/01/2009"
+dateStart: "06/01/2007"
 dateEnd: "03/31/2010"
 ---

-* Developed FPGA-based smart power meters and wireless sensor networks, optimizing power usage monitoring.
-* Designed and implemented data integration protocols for sensor networks.
+* Master of Technology in IT, specializing in microelectronics and VLSI design.
+* Thesis: Variable-length resource constraint FFT processor for FPGA-based DSP applications.
+* Worked as a project assistant in a smart power meter design project.